graphdr/r-matlab-toolbox/README.md

 # r-matlab-toolbox

-In this toolbox, I'm experimenting with the [`reach`](https://github.com/schmidtchristoph/reach) package to create course materials that include teaching MATLAB syntax and output.
+In this toolbox, I'm experimenting with the [`reach`](https://github.com/schmidtchristoph/reach) package to create course materials for teaching MATLAB syntax and output.

-My goal is to gradually make my course materials more reproducible.

 ## tools

 - [functions.R](scripts/functions.R)